Posted on 29/10/2019

-In this overview, we’ll highlight the three most important laundry guidelines for care homes, with a focus on the key regulations your washing process must follow in order to meet Government standards – and of course, your residents’ expectations.
+In this overview, we’ll highlight the three most important laundry guidelines for care homes, with a focus on the key regulations your commercial laundry process must follow in order to meet Government standards – and of course, your residents’ expectations.

 Need help with your laundry?
 Request a callback from our care homes team